jamesmcginnis/rabbit-rss-card/info.md

 📰 **Multi-Feed Support** - Combine multiple RSS feeds into one unified view 🎨 **Full Customization** - Customize header colors, background colors, text colors, and summary colors to match your dashboard
-🔄 **Auto-Refresh** - Feeds automatically refresh at configurable intervals (default: 30 minutes) 📱 **Responsive Design** - Works perfectly on desktop, tablet, and mobile devices with flexible layouts 🗂️ **Auto-Sorting** - Articles automatically sorted by date across all feeds 🎯 **Clean Interface** - Scrollable list with smart text overflow keeps your dashboard organized
+🔄 **Auto-Refresh** - Feeds automatically refresh at configurable intervals (default: 30 minutes) 🎞️ **Continuous Auto-Scroll** - Articles scroll in a seamless loop at your chosen speed (Slow, Medium, or Fast) 📱 **Responsive Design** - Works perfectly on desktop, tablet, and mobile devices with flexible layouts 🗂️ **Auto-Sorting** - Articles automatically sorted by date across all feeds 🎯 **Clean Interface** - Scrollable list with smart text overflow keeps your dashboard organized